®/™©2022 Yummly. All rights reserved.Part of the Whirlpool Corp. family of brands

 This online merchant is located in the United States at 883 E. San Carlos Ave.
 San Carlos, CA 94070.

 MSRP is the Manufacturer's Suggested Retail Price, which may differ from actual selling prices in your area.

 Chef Cindy Hutson creates a jerked tenderloin that has a slightly sweet glaze.
-Some larger supermarkets and speciality stores carry different tropical juices and nectars, like guava.
-Serve with fresh sliced mangos and other tropical fruits.
+Some larger supermarkets and specialty stores carry different tropical juices and nectars, like guava.
+Serve with fresh sliced mangoes and other tropical fruits.

 - Place pork tenderloins in plastic resealable bag; set aside.
 Measure teriyaki sauce, sesame oil, Jamaican Jerk seasoning and garlic in 2-cup glass measure; whisk together.
 Pour over tenderloins in bag; seal.
 Allow to marinate in refrigerator for at least 2 hours, or overnight for a more intense flavor.

 - When ready to cook, preheat grill to medium-hot (about 400 degrees).
 Remove pork from marinade and place pork on grill.
 Cook, covered, for about 10 minutes per side or until the internal temperature of pork is 145 degrees Fahrenheit, followed by a 5-minute rest time.
-To serve, slice pork into 1/2-inch slices (medallions) and serve with Guava-Rum Glaze.
+To serve, slice pork into 1/2-inch slices (medallions) and serve with Guava-Rum Glaze (instructions follow).